Home/Projects/Rear Extension

 When You Will Need Full Planning Permission

-These are the common reasons a rear extension loses the permitted development route in London and needs a full householder application instead.
+These are the common reasons a rear extension loses the permitted development route and needs a full householder application instead.

 Conservation areas remove the Larger Home Extension route and restrict side extensions